-(ArtOmi, 2017) Both pieces manifest as a sort of game, which the artist seduces the participant into playing.
-The interactor gratifies their desire in participating, but at the same time is unknowingly enacting something more sinister.
+Both pieces are games, which the artist seduces the participant into playing.
+The interactor gratifies their desire in participating, but at the same time unknowingly enacts something more sinister.
 The participant is part of a wider machine, allowing their subconscious to be colonized and utilized.
-These pieces explore our role – particularly the grey area of consent – as consumers.
+These pieces explore our role — particularly the grey area of consent — as consumers.

 The Constantly Moving Happiness Machine